-African Lovebirds are small birds that are native to the African region.
-They generally eat various types of seeds as the central part of their diet.
+African Lovebirds are small birds native to the African region.
+Their diet consists mainly of various types of seeds.

 In the wild, African lovebirds have a foraging instinct that matches the nutritional benefits and vitamins they need for their bodies.
 They do not eat seeds they do not need, even if they like them.

-When African lovebirds are in captivity, this instinct is lost.
-Because they only eat what is provided by humans in their cages.
+When African lovebirds are in captivity, this instinct is lost because they only eat what humans provide in their cages.

 Breeders and hobbyists must provide a complete variety of seeds so that lovebirds can choose according to their preferences and nutritional and vitamin needs.

-Many ready-to-use mixed seed products in the market are good because they have gone through research according to the species.
-For hobbyists who only have 1 - 5 lovebirds in the cage, it is highly recommended to buy it.
+Many ready-to-use mixed seed products on the market are good because they have been researched according to species.
+It is highly recommended that hobbyists who only have 1 - 5 lovebirds in the cage buy them.

-But a lovebird breeder with more than ten pairs of lovebirds will undoubtedly object to buying mixed seeds in ready-made packaging.
-Because the price is a little more expensive when compared to making your own mix.
+However, a lovebird breeder with more than ten pairs of lovebirds will undoubtedly object to buying mixed seeds in ready-made packaging.
+Because the price is slightly higher than that of making your own mix.

 Seed mix for African lovebirds